List of He-Man and the Masters of the Universe characters: Zodac

 Zodac is a Cosmic Enforcer.
 Much confusion has arisen over the character's true allegiance due to conflicting portrayals in different media.
 The original 1980s toy line marketed Zodac as a 'Cosmic Enforcer' among the villains.
-However, the DC Comics and the Filmation cartoon series indicated that the character strives to maintain a neutral standpoint, helping both good and evil sides in their times of need while leaning more towards the cause of justice.
-He appeared in three episodes of the Filmation cartoon series, most prominently in "The Search" in which he was seen to put He-Man to the test of retrieving the mystical object known as the Starseed, which could give its holder power over the whole universe.
+However, the DC Comics and the Filmation series indicated that the character strives to maintain a neutral standpoint, helping both good and evil sides in their times of need while leaning more towards the cause of justice.
+He appeared in three episodes of the Filmation series, most prominently in "The Search" in which he was seen to put He-Man to the test of retrieving the mystical object known as the Starseed, which could give its holder power over the whole universe.
 A twist at the end of the episode revealed that Zodac had also informed Skeletor about the Starseed, so that He-Man would be given the chance to retrieve it from him and be tested to find out whether he could overcome the lust for power.

-Several other media in the 1980s, such as the UK Ladybird books, pictured Zodac as a thoroughly evil character, a generic member of Skeletor's henchmen.

-In the cartoon, he did not have the chest hair the figure had, nor did he have the action figure's gun.
-Also, the figure had clawed hands and feet, while the cartoon version wore gloves.